-Students established the Piccolo Fund Drive in 1980 in memory of the former Demon Deacon and NFL football star whose professional career was cut short due to cancer.
-Piccolo died in June 1970 at age 26 from embryonal cell carcinoma, an aggressive form of germ cell testicular cancer.
+Students established the Brian Piccolo Cancer Research Fund in 1980 in memory of former Demon Deacon and NFL football star Brian Piccolo, whose professional career was cut short at age 26 due to embryonal cell carcinoma, an aggressive form of germ cell testicular cancer.
 His story was captured in the movie Brian’s Song.

-Supported the clinical trial phase of a new drug for pancreatic cancer.
-Early results during the trial show an increase in survivor-ship by months, possibly years.
+The clinical trial phase of a new pancreatic cancer drug shown to increase survival by months, possibly years.

-Seed funded the Hispanic Patient Navigator position, which has proved instrumental in improving patient access to care and increasing clinical trial participation.
+Including the Hispanic Patient Navigator position, improving patient access to care and increased clinical trial participation.

-Supported the purchase of nanoparticle generation and detection equipment, which lead to increased funding for cancer research projects.
+The purchase of nanoparticle generation and detection equipment, leading to additional research funding.

 Piccolo Fund History

-During the fund’s inaugural year (1980), students brought in $3,500.
-Amounts raised have increased each year as community involvement has grown.
-By 2009, total fundraising surged past the $1 million mark.
-That year, students received the Outstanding Youth/College Achievement Award by the N.C.
+During the fund’s inaugural year (1980), students raised $3,500.
+Fundraising has increased annually, as community involvement has grown.
+By 2009, total fundraising surpassed $1 million.
+That year, students received the Outstanding Youth/College Achievement Award from the N.C.
 Triad Chapter of the Association of Fundraising Professionals.

-Each year, the group of Wake Forest University students who lead the Piccolo Fundraisers tour the Comprehensive Cancer Center to visit with clinicians and researchers and learn more about the impact of their philanthropy.
-Students get a behind the scenes look at the work going on and become familiar with the scope of clinical and research expertise.
+Each year, the Wake Forest students responsible for leading each of the signature Piccolo events, tour the Comprehensive Cancer Center to visit clinicians and researchers, while learning about the impact of their philanthropy.
+Students get a behind-the-scenes look at the Center’s work and become familiar with the scope of clinical and research expertise.